 For Immediate Release

-CALL TO ACTION: Join Redwood City’s Pride and Beautification Committee for the Annual Fall Cleanup and Coastal Cleanup Day
+Join Redwood City’s Pride and Beautification Committee for the ANNUAL FALL CLEANUP DAY / COASTAL CLEANUP DAY

-Community members are invited to answer this Call to Action in Redwood City!
-Volunteers should meet at 8:30 am on Saturday September 25th at the City’s Public Works Services building, located at 1400 Broadway (near Woodside Road).
+Participants can meet at 8:30 am on Saturday September 15th at the City’s Public Works Services building, located at 1400 Broadway (near Woodside Road).
 After a complimentary continental breakfast, clean-up teams will move out and descend on this year’s targeted areas.
-Then at noon, volunteers will meet for a special free lunch as a ‘thank you’ for participating in this annual fun project that helps the entire community.
+Then at noon, volunteers will meet for a special free BBQ lunch as a ‘thank you’ for participating in this annual fun project that helps the entire community.

-Redwood City thanks the generous sponsors of the Annual Fall Cleanup Day – San Mateo Credit Union, Recology San Mateo County, Caltrans, Shinnyo-En, San Mateo Countywide Water Pollution Prevention Program, and SIMS Group.
-Please call 650-780-7300 for more information.
+Redwood City thanks the generous sponsors of the Annual Fall Cleanup Day – San Mateo Credit Union, Recology San Mateo County, San Mateo Countywide Water Pollution Prevention Program, Shinnyo-en, and SIMS Metal Management.

 On the same day, Recology sponsors the Great Compost Giveaway at the Public Works Services parking lot.
 Compost is an excellent addition to existing soil, and also makes a great groundcover to help with weed and erosion control.
-From 9 am Saturday, September 25th until 3 pm Sunday, September 26th, residents of Redwood City can take up to one cubic yard of free compost – a limited supply will be shared among our community’s neighbors on a first-come, first-served basis.
+From 9 am to 3 pm on Saturday, September 15th, residents of Redwood City can take up to one cubic yard of free compost (that's about three garbage cans full) – a limited supply will be shared among Redwood City community members on a first-come, first-served basis.

 Twice a year, Redwood City’s Pride and Beautification Committee holds these special volunteer cleanup days to focus efforts on beautifying specific sites or areas, and to promote a year-round pride in Redwood City.
 In past years, Redwood City’s Fall and Spring Cleanups have targeted school sites, the waterfront, parks, streets, and other areas.
 These cleanup days have shown great success, bringing together volunteers from all walks of life who share the pride of helping to keep Redwood City clean and attractive.